chakkk309/course-info-2018/lab1.md

 If you wish to write new unit tests as you code, they should be added to the <tt>test/simpledb</tt> directory.

-<p>For more details about how to use Ant, see the [manual](http://ant.apache.org/manual/).
+For more details about how to use Ant, see the [manual](http://ant.apache.org/manual/).
 The [Running Ant](http://ant.apache.org/manual/running.html) section provides details about using the `ant` command.
 However, the quick reference table below should be sufficient for working on the labs.

 Command | Description
 --- | ---